trvrb/dynamics-practical/README.md

 ## Examine the skyline tree

 Here, we will use FigTree to display the phylogeny from the skyline analysis.
-However, first will will want to condense the posterior sample of 1600 trees to something more manageable.
+However, first we want to condense the posterior sample of 1600 trees to something more manageable.
 For this, we will use the helper program TreeAnnotator that is distributed alongside BEAST.

 **Open TreeAnnotator.**

-Rather frustratingly, some BEAST programs use the minimum state number as burn-in, while others take a count of states to throw away.
+Rather frustratingly, some BEAST programs use the minimum state number as burn-in (here 10 million), while others take a count of states to throw away (here 400).
 TreeAnnotator takes the latter.

-**To burn-in the first 10 million states, enter 400 for 'Burnin'.**
+**To burn-in the first 10 million states, enter `400` for 'Burnin'.**

-**Enter pandemic_skyline.trees as 'Input Tree File' and enter pandemic_skyline.mcc as 'Output file'.**
+**Enter `pandemic_skyline.trees` as 'Input Tree File' and enter `pandemic_skyline.mcc` as 'Output file'.**

 ![treeannotator_skyline](images/treeannotator_skyline.png)